tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 path1: /restapispecifications.html
 ---

+You can create an OpenAPI specification document in several ways: (a) auto-generating it from annotations in your source code, (b) coding it by hand in an editor such as the Swagger Editor, and (c) using a GUI editor such as Stoplight Studio.
+In this tutorial, I'll walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API.
 In this tutorial, you'll use Stoplight Studio to create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.

-## Options for creating an OpenAPI spec

-You can create an OpenAPI specification document in several ways: (a) auto-generating it from annotations in your source code, (b) coding it by hand in an editor such as the Swagger Editor, and (c) using a GUI editor such as Stoplight Studio.
-In this tutorial, I'll walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API, to quickly create your specification document.

 {: .note}
 A more detailed introduction to Stoplight Studio is provided in [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).